- PCB Design

 Electronic devices can be divided into two major kinds: Passive and Active devices.

-Passive devices are those electronic components that do generate energy but can store it or dissipate it.
 Passive devices do not provide gain, amplification, or directionality to a circuit but instead provide attenuation – the gain is always less than unity.

 Here are some of the most common passive devices for your reference: resistors, capacitors, inductors, and transformers.